 Housing assistance through LivWell provides a safety net of housing and support services for people living with HIV and AIDS.
 Stable, affordable housing offers the best opportunity for persons living with HIV/AIDS to access drug therapies, treatments and supportive services that will enhance the quality of life for themselves and their families.

 Recent studies have found strong links between stable housing and medical care options and HIV transmission risks.
-Homeless people living with HIV/AIDS who received a combination of stable housing and case management were nine times more likely to enter into and stay in medical care, including adherence to HIV/AIDS treatments.
-This is a critical outcome for the patient, his/her family and the community as a whole.
+Individuals experiencing homelessness living with HIV/AIDS who received a combination of stable housing and case management were nine times more likely to enter into and stay in medical care, including adherence to HIV/AIDS treatments.
+This is a critical outcome for the patient, their family and the community as a whole.

 At LivWell Community Health Services, we help in a temporary, emergency form on a case by case basis.
 We also offer a more long-term solution for housing insecurity in the form of on-going programs to those who meet our set-forth guidelines.
 Our programs are grant funded and are subject to the availability of funding.
 Our clients must fall below a 60% guideline for the area median income and have documentation to confirm all incomes.